Nitrosamines

 What it is

 NDMA is the simplest of the dialkylnitrosamines: two methyl groups on a nitrogen, joined to a nitroso (–N=O) group.
 It is a yellow liquid, semi-volatile, and soluble in both water and fat.
 Its notoriety is out of proportion to its size.
 NDMA is a genotoxic alkylating agent — it methylates DNA, producing mutations — and it is one of the most potent chemical carcinogens measured in animal studies, causing liver and other tumours at very low doses.
-Peer-reviewed — IARC, Group 2A The U.S. National Toxicology Program lists it as reasonably anticipated to be a human carcinogen, and EPA's IRIS assessment assigns it one of the steepest cancer slope factors of any regulated chemical.
+Regulatory — IARC, Group 2A The U.S. National Toxicology Program lists it as reasonably anticipated to be a human carcinogen, and EPA's IRIS assessment assigns it one of the steepest cancer slope factors of any regulated chemical.
 Regulatory

 Most people first heard of NDMA in 2018–2020, when trace amounts found in the heartburn drug ranitidine (Zantac) and in several valsartan-family blood-pressure medications led to global recalls.
 That episode is a useful mental model: NDMA is dangerous at vanishingly small quantities, and it tends to form as an unintended byproduct of other chemistry rather than being deliberately manufactured into products.